 Good question.
 My father has been in the fireworks business virtually for his entire life.
 If you ever meet him, he will regale you with tales about spending his summers in high school and college running fireworks tents.
 His love and passion for fireworks inspired him to open year-round retail fireworks stores in his home state of Tennessee, where you can find them today for all your big-time, explosive fireworks needs.

-My summer job during high school and college (and on occasion after graduation) were to work 4th of July Season (i.e., the Black Friday season for the fireworks season) at one or several of my dad’s stores.
+My summer job during high school and college (and on occasion after graduation) was to work the 4th of July Season (i.e., the Black Friday season for the fireworks season) at one or several of my dad’s stores.
 I started by working at a register but evolved into what I described as the “den mother” at a particular store for the week.
 I took care of the really important things—like making sure the staff working the store had lunch and dinner, and plenty of coffee, or later on, Red Bull.
 His managers and staff worked their tails off, so I was there to make sure they were taken care of; I made sure everyone had plenty of break time, filling in wherever someone was getting worn out.
 The highlight of my fireworks store experience took place when, one 4th of July season, terrible weather moved through our location.
 The power at the store went out, the electronic registers were dead, and a store full of panicked and frightened customers wondered what exactly we were going to do.
-Everyone froze…so, I jumped on a check out counter and announced to the packed store that we would be giving everyone a 20% discount if they would stay calm and wait until we got the registers back online.
+Everyone froze…so, I jumped on a check-out counter and announced to the packed store that we would be giving everyone a 20% discount if they would stay calm and wait until we got the registers back online.
 According to my dad, I saved the day.
 No one fled hysterically out of the store; most everyone stuck around, completed their purchase, and calm was restored.
 My proudest moment as a fireworks store helper!

 So fast forward a few years.
 I watched the movie “My Best Friends Wedding” which came out in 1997.
-In the famous wedding scene, the new bride and groom, Dermot Mulroney and Cameron Diaz, depart from the venue in a classic car down a gorgeous driveway lined with sparkling fountains.
+In the famous wedding scene, the new bride and groom, Dermot Mulroney and Cameron Diaz depart from the venue in a classic car down a gorgeous driveway lined with sparkling fountains.
 My jaw hit the floor.
 It was spectacular!
 I was sold.
 We were going to do replicate that for my wedding.
 Minor missing detail—I needed to be engaged and planning an actual wedding for that to happen.
-Thankfully my boyfriend popped the question in fall of 1998, left with the Navy for his 6-month deployment, and left me behind to plan the wedding of my dreams.
+Thankfully my boyfriend popped the question in the fall of 1998, left with the Navy for his 6-month deployment, and left me behind to plan the wedding of my dreams.

 It was a wedding for the ages.